Skip to Main Content

 How Settlement Amounts Are Determined in Medical Malpractice Cases

 Experienced medical malpractice attorneys know that preparing each case for trial is the best way for cases to get settled out of court.
-A fair settlement, assures the client of certainty of outcome and eliminates the risks of trial faced in even the best of cases.
-Lawyers and insurers negotiate based upon the strengths of the expert support of the case and defenses the jury verdict exposure each party faces at trial.
+A fair settlement assures the client of certainty of outcome and eliminates the risks of trial faced in even the best of cases.
+Lawyers and insurers negotiate based on the strengths of the expert support of the case and the jury verdict exposure each party faces at trial.

-The negotiating parties analyze the damages, including economic expenses such as lost earnings, and future economic damages.
-Both parties will consult with physicians, economists, and actuaries to analyze their settlement positions.
+The negotiating parties analyze past, current, and future damages, including economic expenses such as lost earnings and, importantly, the strength of the evidence of medical malpractice.
+Both parties consult with physicians, economists, and actuaries to analyze their settlement positions.
 If you cannot reach a settlement, your case will proceed to court for trial.
 If the jury finds the defendant responsible for medical negligence, the jury will decide the amount you receive in damages.

-The jury is presented with evidence from expert witnesses regarding the need for and costs of such things as necessary medical treatment, therapies, and equipment as well as the loss of past and future wages.
-The jury will also hear from the patient and family, friends or other witnesses about the impact the injuries have had on the patient and his or her family.
+The jury is presented with evidence from expert witnesses regarding the need for and costs associated with necessary items like medical treatment, therapies, and equipment, as well as the loss of past and future wages.
+The jury will also hear from the patient, family, friends, or other witnesses about the impact the injuries have had on the patient and his or her family.
 At the close of the evidence, the judge instructs the jury about what factors to consider in arriving at a verdict.

 A judge may also intervene in the final amount, especially if there are legal caps in your state.